All TRU's degrees, diplomas and certificates.

 High school students spend the day on campus to learn what TRU has to offer through workshops, activities, tours and interactions with faculty and staff.

-Students entering grades 8-10 stay overnight at TRU Residence during the summer, the do hands-on experiments, learn about traditional practices, go on field trips and meet faculty and students.
+Students entering grades 8-10 stay overnight at TRU Residence during the summer, the do hands-on experiments, learn about traditional practices, go on field trips and meet faculty.

 Friday, September 29 2023

 The TRU Board of Governors unanimously approved to move ahead with construction of a $22-million Indigenous Education Centre.